 3) Does any employee who wants to use DailyPay need to be on a timeclock, and will their timecards need to be approved daily?

 DailyPay can accommodate both hourly and salaried employees.
 For hourly workers, we work with employee-reported time data from the TMS.
 We do not require the employer to approve hours on a daily basis.

 There are two ways we accommodate salaried employees:

-1- If your TMS system is able to convert salaried earnings into an hourly equivalent, we will receive the hourly equivalent wage in the Gross Earnings file.
+1- If your TMS system is able to convert salaried earnings into an hourly equivalent, we will receive the hourly equivalent income in the Gross Earnings file.

 4) In the alternate direct deposit method how much does the company have to pre-fund DailyPay to allow this to occur?

 In DailyPay's Alternate Direct Deposit model, our company Partners do not have to prefund anything; DailyPay fronts the advance and assumes the risk.

 5) How are the employees hours being verified?
 Are they just submitting and getting advances blindly, or is a supervisor confirming the time?